 The Spousal OpenWork Permit allows spouse sponsorship applicants to remain in Canada while their immigration application is in process.
 A spousal sponsorship application might take up to 12 months to be processed by Immigration, Refugees, and Citizenship Canada (IRCC).
 During this time, foreign nationals are permitted to work in Canada under the Spousal open work permit with this given work permit.

 The applicants for spousal sponsorship would have to complete the procedure outside of Canada if they didn’t have the spousal open work permit or another type of temporary status.
 While their sponsorship application is pending, the work permit makes it easier for couples to live together and work in Canada.

 Getting to work in Canada and acquiring Canadian work experience before becoming a permanent resident may be helpful for you to advance your career in Canada.
-You will already have gathered some relevant Canadian work experience if you have a permanent residence.
-According to studies, having more work experience in Canada leads to better salaries.
+You will already have gathered some relevant Canadian work experience before getting your permanent residency, which helps you gain additional points for your PR Application.
+According to studies, having more work experience in Canada also leads to better salaries.
 Not only that, but living in Canada allows you to network, form beneficial relationships, and, if necessary, improve your language skills.

 What are the eligibility criteria for a spousal open work permit?

 Spouses and common-law partners already residing together in Canada are eligible for inland sponsorship.
 The foreign partner must already be in Canada temporarily as a worker, visitor, or student.

 Sponsorship candidates must meet the following standards to acquire a spousal open work permit for having Canadian work experience: